namrata-verma/ASOS_Analysis/README.md

 - `plt.show()` is disabled to avoid hanging in non-interactive runs
 - The script is currently a single-file analysis engine, so it runs directly from `asos.py`

----

-**This README now matches the latest `asos.py` implementation and focuses only on that script.**